Taste looks subjective until experienced practitioners converge. The convergence comes from shared constraints — and AI is removing them.

 This is where the argument turns from observation to problem.

-The model that wrote the code carried the residue of taste — the accumulated judgment of millions of practitioners who had flinched at similar patterns and left traces of those flinches in their work.
-The engineer holding the approval button did not.
-Both produced the right output on that Tuesday.
+She doesn’t feel that weight.
+She approves the PR.
+Both she and the model produced the right output that day.
 The distance between them won’t be visible until a day the model’s judgment doesn’t cover the gap, and there is no flinch left to catch what the tool missed.

 The honest case

 Calculators were supposed to destroy mathematical intuition.
 Spell-checkers were supposed to kill the instinct for language.
 GPS was supposed to atrophy the sense of direction.
-In each case, the tool shifted where judgment formed rather than eliminating the conditions for it.
-Perhaps AI is the same kind of shift — constraints migrating rather than vanishing.
+None of that quite happened.
+The tools shifted where judgment formed instead of eliminating the conditions for it.
+Maybe AI is the same kind of shift — constraints migrating rather than vanishing.

-But previous tools shifted constraints gradually.
+But those tools arrived slowly.
 Calculators didn’t appear in every classroom simultaneously.
 GPS adoption took decades.
-Each transition had overlap: a generation that learned without the tool and taught the generation that learned with it.
-AI is compressing that overlap into nothing.
+Each transition left overlap: a generation that learned without the tool teaching the generation that learned with it.
+AI is compressing that overlap.
 The junior engineer hired next quarter may never work without an AI pair.
-They will produce competent code from the start.
-They will pass review.
-They will ship.
-And they may reach positions of architectural responsibility without ever having been the person who stayed up debugging a failure that no model anticipated — the failure that would have become the scar that would have become the taste that would have caught the next one.
+She will produce competent code from the start.
+She will pass review.
+She will ship.
+And she may reach positions of architectural responsibility without ever having been the person who stayed up debugging a failure that no model anticipated — the failure that would have become the scar that would have become the taste that would have caught the next one.

-A sharper objection remains.
-Maybe what looks like convergence among experienced engineers is conformity — shared training, shared conference talks, shared war stories calcified into instinct.
+There’s a sharper objection, though.
+Maybe what looks like convergence among experienced engineers is just conformity — shared training, shared conference talks, shared war stories calcified into instinct.
 The engineer who flinches at the microservice split might be flinching at a wound that no longer applies.
 Paradigm shifts do make old taste obsolete.
 The mainframe programmer’s instincts were actively harmful in the client-server era.
 Some scars should fade.

 Behind the screen, the jury converged because each member had spent decades listening to thousands of performances under conditions that punished bad judgment.
 A principal chair shapes an orchestra’s sound for years.
-Their ears were not gifts.
+Their ears weren’t gifts.
 They were residues — of attention, of error, of consequence.

 Remove those conditions.
 Replace them with a system that selects well every time.
 Within a generation, the selections are still sound.
 The ears are gone.
 Not because anyone decided to discard them, but because the thing that built them — the long, inefficient, failure-laden process of developing judgment — was quietly optimized away.